asinoai/officehelper/documentation.md

                 //the template xlsx should contain the named range "header"; use the command "insert"/"name". helper.InsertRange("header");

-                //the template xlsx should contains the named range "sample1";
+                //the template xlsx should contain the named range "sample1";
                 //inside this range you should have cells with these values:
                 //<name> , <value> and <comment>, which will be replaced by the values from the getSample() CellRangeTemplate sample1 = helper.CreateCellRangeTemplate("sample1", new List<string> {"name", "value", "comment"});